Concord (video game): Legacy

-In May 2025, a commemorative release plaque from developer Chelsea Grace was given to a Goodwill, and was put up for auction.
-It is unknown if Grace donated the plaque herself or if it was given to the store by a third-party.

-In June 2025, a development build of Concord was leaked online, dated November 14, 2023 — nine months before the game's release.
+In May 2025, a commemorative release plaque from developer "Chelsea Grace" was given to a Goodwill, and was put up for auction.
+It is unknown if "Grace" donated the plaque themself or if it was given to the store by a third party.
+In June 2025, a development build of Concord was leaked online, dated November 14, 2023 – nine months before the game's release.
 The leaker provided an INI file to bypass a mandatory login screen, but the game still remains mostly inaccessible aside from certain menus.

-Fans of the game attempted to backward engineer the online services for Concord, and had announced some initial progress by November 2025.
+Fans of the game attempted to reverse engineer the online services for Concord, and had announced some initial progress by November 2025.
 Shortly after this, Sony sent DMCA takedown requests to the team's videos on social media, leading the team to pause further public involvement at the time.
+People have humorously compared other live-service games like Highguard to Concord over their similar commercial failures.

 In other media

 The Amazon Prime Video anthology series Secret Level features an episode adapting Concord, titled "Concord: Tale of the Implacable", depicting the founders of the Freegunner faction.
 Despite the game's shutdown, the episode was released as scheduled on December 17, 2024.